-Page 2

-The schools which would be impacted by this population are listed below, along with the physical capacity available at each school presently.
-Please note that these schools will also be impacted by other developments in this area which may have already been approved by the Council but which are not yet built.

-School Name School Capacity Spaces Currently Available

-Painted Sky Elementary 645 282

-Coronado K-8 1213 542

-Ironwood Ridge High 2541 919

-If I can provide any additional information, please feel free to contact me.

-Sincerely.

-Kristin Magdziasz

-Administrative Assistant to the Legal Department
+Page 2 available at note that these schools w below, along with the physical capa ill also be impacted by other develo but which are not yet built.
+School Name Painted Sky Elementary Coronado K-8 Ironwood Ridge High School Capacity 645 1213 2541 Spaces Currently Available 282 542 919 If I can prov vide any additional information, please feel free to conta ct me.
+Sincerely, Kriste Magoziasz Kristin Mag dziasz ive Assistant to the Legal Depar rtment